xHuGODx/CD-guiao4-Load-Balancer/README.md

 1. **N to 1:** all the requests are routed to a single server
 2. **Round Robin:** the requests are routed to all servers in sequence
-3. **Least Connections:** the request is routed to the server with fewer processed connections
+3. **Least Connections:** the request is routed to the server with fewer active connections
 4. **Least Response Time:** the request is routed to the server with less average execution time

-At the moment only the fist strategy is fully implemented.
+At the moment only the first strategy is fully implemented.

 ## Back-end server